Swiftal13/The-Self-taught-Computer-Scientist/Recursion.md

 <b>Recursion</b>

 An alternative aproach to an iterative process via loops, you can use recursion instead
-- it can be less lines of code
+- it can be less lines of code more efficient
 - more elegent concise

 - A function is called to be executed